homelabos/homelabos/docs/software/grafana.md

 power, activity, and other data from [Home Assistant](software/homeassistant), and general server information via Telegraf.

-Grafana comes configured with a Dashboard for you out of the box.
+Grafana comes configured with a Dashboard and Datasource connected for you out of the box.
+This default dash and datasource will only with if you have the [TICK](software/tick) stack enabled.

 You can login with the default user and pass you setup for HomelabOS.